Windowing Table-Valued Functions (Windowing TVFs) in Confluent Cloud for Apache Flink¶

 started every five minutes, as illustrated by the following figure.

-function assigns a window for each row of a relation
+The TUMBLE function assigns a window for each row of a relation

 based on a time attribute field.
-In streaming mode, the time attribute

-is a new relation that includes all columns of
+The return value of TUMBLE is a new relation that includes all columns of

-the original relation, as well as an additional 3 columns named window_start
+the original relation, as well as an additional 3 columns named window_start,

-to indicate the assigned window.
+window_end, and window_time to indicate the assigned window.
 The original

-is a regular timestamp column after windowing TVF.
+time attribute, timecol is a regular timestamp column after windowing TVF.

-function takes three required parameters and one optional
+The TUMBLE function takes three required parameters and one optional

 parameter: